What are global firms with presence in Israel doing after Hamas attack

 Eli Lilly and Co:

-The pharamaceutical company said it is closely monitoring the evolving situation in Israel and will take all necessary steps to ensure safety of colleagues in and near the affected areas.
+The pharmaceutical company said it was closely monitoring the evolving situation in Israel and will take all necessary steps to ensure safety of colleagues in and near the affected areas.

+It is also working to ensure all critical operations remain in place to provide an uninterrupted supply of Lilly medicines to patients in the region.